mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 ![DLL-Injection](./dll_injection.gif)

-If we look at the DLLs loaded by cdb we see our inject DLL, d32lib.dll.
+If we look at the DLLs loaded by cdb we see our injected DLL, d32lib.dll.

 ![Cdb-DLLs](./dll_cdb.png)